unicorn-com/uu_gateway_modevasiveg01/README.md

   	http://security.lss.hr/index.php?page=details&ID=LSS-2005-01-01

-In the event you have nonprivileged shell users, you'll want to create a directory writable only to the user Apache is running as (usually root), then set this in your httpd.conf.
+In the event you have nonprivileged shell users, you'll want to create a directory writable only to the user Apache is running as (usually apache, see "User" directive in httpd.conf) then set this in your httpd.conf.

 WHITELISTING IP ADDRESSES